ghgemmer/Halloween/README.md

 To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the servos can be synchronized to the movements of the user thru the application.
-Currently 1 IMU is used on the top of the head using a ball cap,  1 on the mouth using a mouth guard, and two on a simulated arm/forearm in the interim until I can get them to work on an actual arm.
+Currently 1 IMU is used on the top of the head using a ball cap,  1 on the mouth using a bike/football chin cup strap, and two on a simulated arm/forearm in the interim until I can get them to work on an actual arm.
 The Arduino I2C interface is used to access these IMUs.
 ![IMU attachments](PropPics/20211109_182652.jpg)